-- 9. The constitutional rights catalogue of a liberal democratic state should be interpreted in such way as to avoid conflicts with the international human rights obligations accepted by the state.
-There are a number of ways in which this can be done.
-One way is to strive for harmony in formulating the language of the two rights catalogues.
-This can also have the benefit of increasing the propensity of the courts and administrative agencies to have regard to the applicable case law and general comments of international supervisory bodies.
-Especially for a state emerging from a period of authoritarian rule, with limited traditions of meaningful constitutional rights, and with a need rapidly to put into place a coherent catalogue of rights, a harmonised approach can be particularly useful.
-However, for a state with relatively long democratic traditions, which emphasises continuity in constitutional development, and which has a rights catalogue which to a large extent predates its acceptance of international obligations, a harmonised approach may be less appealing.
-Nor may it be so practicable.
-Where a state has ratified many human rights treaties, as Finland has done, striving after total harmony could involve inserting a very - and confusingly - long catalogue of rights in the constitution.2 Nor is a harmonised, or even identical formulation between a constitution and a human rights treaty a guarantee that the rights in guestion will be interpreted in the same way by the national courts and the relevant international supervisory body.
-It must be emphasised that international human rights treaties are almost invariably intended as setting out minimum standards.
-States are permitted, indeed encouraged, to provide more extensive rights in their constitutions, so long as these do not violate the minimum international standards.
+9. The constitutional rights catalogue of a liberal democratic state should be interpreted in such a way as to avoid conflicts with the international human rights obligations accepted by the state.
+There are a number of ways in which this may be done.
+One is to strive for harmony in formulating the language of the two rights catalogues.
+This can also have the benefit of increasing the propensity of the courts and administrative agencies to have regard to the applicable case-law and general comments of international supervisory bodies.
+A state emerging from a period of authoritarian rule, with limited traditions of meaningful constitutional rights, and with a need to rapidly put into place a coherent catalogue of rights will find that a harmonised approach can be particularly useful.
+However, for a state with a relatively long democratic tradition, which emphasises continuity in constitutional development and which has a rights catalogue which, to a large extent, predates its acceptance of international obligations, a harmonised approach may be less appealing - nor may it be so practicable.
+Where a state, such as Finland, has ratified many human rights treaties, striving for complete harmony may involve inserting a very long and therefore confusing catalogue of rights in the constitution.
+Even a harmonised or identical formulation between a constitution and a human rights treaty does not necessarily guarantee that the rights in question will be interpreted in the same way by the national courts and the relevant international supervisory body.
+It must be emphasised that international human rights treaties are almost invariably intended to set out minimum standards.
+States are permitted and even encouraged to provide more extensive rights in their constitutions, so long as these do not violate the minimum international standards.
 States are also entitled, within the margin of appreciation permitted to them by international bodies, to draw the balances between different competing rights which best suit their constitutional traditions and culture.
-For example, one state may emphasise freedom of information more heavily than another, and the privacy of personal data correspondingly less - and still comply with its international obligations.
-To phrase national constitutional obligations in a fashion identical to international obligations carries the risk of making what was intended to be a subsidiary system for protection of rights - the international treaties - into the primary system. - 10.
-Nonetheless, respect for international human rights obligations must be ensured.
-In any case, it is vital that the constitution, or failing that, the constitutional culture of the state, firmly encourages national courts and administrative agencies to take full account of the interpretative case law of international human rights bodies.
-This includes, for European states, the case law of the European Court of Human Rights (EctHR) not simply concerning the state in question, but also other states, insofar as this is relevant to the state in question. - 11.
-There are undoubtedly differences in the wording of some of the rights set out in chapter 2, and these rights as they are formulated in human rights treaties binding upon Finland.
-This is so even though the way the constitutional rights have been formulated has been inspired by these very treaties.3 Differences exist for example as regards Section 6: Equality, Section 9: Freedom of movement, Section 10: The right to privacy, Section 11: Freedom of religion and conscience, Section 12: Freedom of expression and the right of access to information, Section 16: Educational rights and Section 17: Right to one's language and culture.
-To take three
+For example, one state may emphasise freedom of information more heavily than another and the privacy of personal data correspondingly less - and still comply with its international obligations.
+If national constitutional obligations are worded in the same manner as international obligations there is then a risk of making what was intended to be a subsidiary system for protection of rights - the international treaties - into the primary system.

+10. Nonetheless, respect for international human rights obligations must be ensured.
+It is vital that the constitution, or failing that, the constitutional culture of the state, firmly encourages national courts and administrative agencies to take full account of the interpretative case-law of international human rights bodies.
+This includes, for European states, the case-law of the European Court of Human Rights (EctHR) concerning the state in question as well as other states, insofar as this is relevant to the state in question.

+11. There are undoubtedly differences in the wording of some of the rights set out in Chapter 2, and these same rights contained in human rights treaties that are binding on Finland.
+This is the case although the formulation of these constitutional rights was inspired by these very treaties.
+Differences exist for example as regards Section 6: Equality, Section 9: Freedom of movement, Section 10: The right to privacy, Section 11: Freedom of religion and conscience, Section 12: Freedom of expression and the right of access to information, Section 16: Educational rights and Section 17: Right to one's language and culture.
+Section 16 (right to education) is formulated as a right of access to education only, presuming the availability of